cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### postalCode

-Filter on the postal code of an event, place or organizer.
+Filter on the postal code (zipcode) of an event, place or organizer with the `postalCode` parameter.

 **Applicable on endpoints**